Icinga/icingaweb2/doc/testing.md

 ### Writing database tests

 The base test uses the PHPUnit dataProvider annotation system to create Zend Database Adapters.
-Typically a database test look like this:
+Typically a database test looks like this:

         /**
          * @dataProvider    mysqlDb